coreos/docs/launching-containers/building/getting-started-with-docker/index.md

 docker run -d coreos/apache [process]
 ```

-After you are comfortable with the mechanics of running containers by hand, it's recommeneded to use [systemd units]({{site.url}}/docs/launching-containers/launching/getting-started-with-systemd) and/or [fleet]({{site.url}}/docs/launching-containers/launching/launching-containers-fleet) to run your containers on a cluster of CoreOS machines.
+After you are comfortable with the mechanics of running containers by hand, it's recommended to use [systemd units]({{site.url}}/docs/launching-containers/launching/getting-started-with-systemd) and/or [fleet]({{site.url}}/docs/launching-containers/launching/launching-containers-fleet) to run your containers on a cluster of CoreOS machines.

 ### Run Apache in Foreground